 Description

-DESCRIPTION: The memorial is located opposite the entrance to the Church of St Mary, at the junction of Boot Street and Bealings Lane on a raised and paved area.
+The Great Bealings War Memorial is a First World War memorial that was unveiled in 1919 and altered after the Second World War.
+It is made of Cornish granite and is situated opposite the entrance to the Church of St Mary, at the junction of Boot Street and Bealings Lane, on a raised and paved area.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.